Paris Palais de la Porte Doree monument

 The Abdelmalek Sayad Multimedia Library is open on a Tuesday to Friday from 2pm through to 5:30pm and on a Saturday from 2pm to 7pm, yet it is closed on all other days along with all national holidays plus when France has its school holidays including the entire month of August.

-Access to the Palais de la Porte Doree
+Transport to the Paris Palais de la Porte Doree monument

-When it comes to getting to the Palais de la Porte Doree via public transport in Paris, you will find that it is located in the 12th Arrondissement close to the Boulevard Peripherique and the nearest Metro station is the Porte Doree stop serving line 8.
+When it comes to getting to the Paris Palais de la Porte Doree monument via Paris public transport, you will find that it is located in the 12th Arrondissement close to the Boulevard Peripherique and the nearest Metro station is the Porte Doree stop serving Metro line 8.

 It also close to impressive Bois de Vincennes with its tourist attractions such as the Parc Zoologique de Paris and the Cirque Phenix, yet by utilising the tram you could easily get to other places in the area such as the Pavillons de Bercy or the River Seine, so this area of the city is ideal for a family day out when you are visiting Paris.